orion996/CS381/Projects/As5/README.md

 TAB - Cycle Through Selected Ships (shown by Bounding Box) LMB - Select a Ship (shown by Bounding Box)
+RMB(Hold) - Allows user to look around using the mouse

 W - Camera Forward
 A - Camera Left